diathelia/Platypus/README.md

  - Sometimes the audio blob is properly encoded but the browser fails to display it. to counteract this a sample blob mp3 from Platypus is included to test blob URLs

- - Sometimes the hardware & browser combination prefer sample rates and buffer sizes.
+ - Sometimes the hardware & browser combination prefer sample rates and buffer sizes.<br>
-   These can cause a sporadic mixture of sped-up playback and high-end artifacts.
+   These can cause a sporadic mixture of sped-up playback and high-end artifacts.<br>
-   To help debug them the preferred sample and buffer values are also saved.
+   To help debug them the preferred sample and buffer values are also saved.<br>

- - When run, this script saves the level of support and preferred sample/buffer values.
+ - When run, this script saves the level of support and preferred sample/buffer values.<br>
    These are all returned as an object to the IsMicSupported global module for access.